 This is your cash wrap.
 The backside of the cash wrap is shown with adjustable shelves on either side, a cabinet, and two drawers.

 We have incorporated the use of real wine barrels, cutting them in half for the ends of the cash wrap and also right along the end of the front.
 Here we have a commercial retail stacker three-column.

-You see your overhead view in 3D, the one side wall, the back of the cash wrap and the cash wrap its self.
-We also used reclaimed wine barrel tabletop on the cash wrap.
+You see your overhead view in 3D, the one side wall, the back of the cash wrap, and the cash wrap itself.
+We also used a reclaimed wine barrel tabletop on the cash wrap.

-Here is the rest of the wine room in 3D, the lockers and the magnums.
-I do want to get to some photographs of the completed cellar, so I’m skipping through this as quickly as I can.
+Here is the rest of the wine room in 3D, the lockers, and the magnums.
+I do want to get some photographs of the completed cellar, so I’m skipping through this as quickly as I can.

 Here is your completed cellar.
 We’re showing parts of the cellar.
 These are your display with the corner.
 We have the commercial wine racks – commercial aisles, the commercial rounds, the cash wrap, and a few more pictures here including the lockers with the magnum bottles.

 Hope you enjoyed what you saw, the design, and the racking done in premium redwood with rustic stain and lacquer.

 Click on the photo below to see the full details of this project!